Android Central Verdict

 - You want to keep using your phone for more than 6 years with updates.

 The OnePlus 13 is the best Android phone ever made.
 It's the only phone I've ever given a perfect review score because there's no area where the phone falters or needs real improvement.
 The hardware is as good as it gets, offering the best haptics, superior build quality, top-notch design, and unique features like the alert slider.
-It also has a display that's both best-in-class and safe for your eyes in the long term, unlike the competition in North America.
+It also features a display that's both best-in-class and safe for your eyes in the long term, unlike its competitors in North America.

 The value for the money still eclipses everything else in its class despite the $100 price increase over last year's OnePlus 12.
 More RAM and storage than the competition means it'll feel newer for longer than other phones, and the top-tier performance and multitasking will make any power user happy.
 Plus, there's simply nothing like the OnePlus 13's battery life or charging speeds.